-Anyways, this is trick for making sure your meat stretches as far as possible.
+Anyways, at the heart of this recipe is a trick for making sure your meat-supply stretches as far as possible.
 My original recipe is below, but the general technique I learned from a chef in Bologna.
 The gist is that meat is carefully taken from the bones that have been used to make stock, finely shredded, and then mixed with egg and breadcrumb to make meatballs.
 The result is much different than conventional meatballs that start with raw ground meat.
 These ones are softer and bready, almost like a dumpling.

 The technique makes perfect sense in Italian kitchens, where the brodo is made from a balance of meat and bones, and the simmering time much shorter than for French stock.
 There is still plenty of flavour in the meat by the time the broth comes off the stove.

 When I make stock I use bones with only a small bit of incidental meat, and I usually simmer them overnight to wring out as much flavour and gelatine as possible.
 By the end the meat is bland, but it is still has enough flavour and protein to make recovery worthwhile.
 A good hit of onion, garlic, herbs, and salt and flavour is restored.